cmugpi/learn-git/src/pres.md

 	$ git checkout readme.md

-You should be very careful with this command, since it discards uncommitted changes.
+You should be very careful with this command, since it can discard uncommitted changes.

 ## Another commit